turleyjm/cell-division-dl-plugin/README.md

 # cell-division-dl-plugin

-Deep learning plugin to detect cell divisions and find there orientation.
+Deep learning plugin to detect cell divisions and find their orientations.

 ----------------------------------